Minh-Khoi-Le/log430-lab5/src/scripts/README.md

 - `quick-start.bat` - Stops, builds, and starts all backend services (Postgres, Redis, microservices, Kong API Gateway, seeds DB) and automatically launches the web client locally on your machine (not in Docker)
 - `seed-database.bat` - Rebuilds the db-seed image and forcefully reseeds the database with demo data
+- `start-monitoring.bat` - Starts the Prometheus, Grafana, and exporters stack, then launches all application services.
+Provides URLs for dashboards and metrics.
+- `test-monitoring.bat` - Runs basic checks to verify that Prometheus, Grafana, and service metrics endpoints are up and collecting data.

 ## Usage